2nd Cinque Ports Artillery Volunteers: Home Defence

-After evacuation the artillery of 44th (HC) Division reformed in the Oxford area before moving to Northern England to be re-equipped.
+After evacuation, the artillery of 44th (HC) Division reformed in the Oxford area before moving to Northern England to be re-equipped.
 58th Field Rgt assembled at Doncaster and carried out infantry training until some 25-pounder guns began to arrive in late July.
 It then moved to Brenzett in Sussex, where Lt-Col Heath handed over to Lt-Col R.P.
 Baxter.
 (Lieutenant-Col Heath later became Commander, RA, for 43rd (Wessex) Division, XII Corps and I Airborne Corps.)

 In Sussex, 44th (HC) Division manned a key part of the anti-invasion defences in South East England under XII Corps.
 Field regiments were now changing to an organisation of three 8-gun batteries rather than two 12-gun batteries, so while the regiment was stationed at Brenzett in Kent it formed a new battery on 15 January 1941, initially designated 'Y' Bty, numbered as 441 Fd Bty on 11 March.
 The division remained in Sussex and Kent until the end of May 1942, when it embarked for the Middle East.
 58th (Sussex) Field Rgt sailed from Liverpool on 31 May aboard the Laconia, landing at Port Tewfik in Egypt on 26 July, where it was equipped with 24 x 25-pounder guns.

 North Africa

-At the time of its arrival the British forces in Egypt were facing a crisis against Rommel's Panzerarmee Afrika, and the division was lucky not to be thrown straight into action without any desert experience.
+At the time of its arrival, the British forces in Egypt were facing a crisis against Rommel's Panzerarmee Afrika, and the division was lucky not to be thrown straight into action without any desert experience.
 Instead it got a bare month to train and was positioned on the key south-facing Alam el Halfa ridge when Rommel resumed his offensive with a right hook round the British Eighth Army's defences at El Alamein.
 During the resulting Battle of Alam el Halfa on 31 August the German Afrika Korps was drawn into attacking dug-in British tanks, supported by 44th Divisional artillery.

 During the Second Battle of El Alamein, 44th (HC) Division supported 7th Armoured Division, which itself was tasked with carrying out a subsidiary attack on the first day (23 October).
 Much of this support was with artillery fire.
 58th Field Rgt contributed to the famous '1000 gun' barrage that opened the battle.
 In the later stages of the battle elements of the division were switched north to assist the main breakthrough.

 44th (HC) Division was broken up after Alamein and 58th Fd Rgt became an Army Field Regiment under Eighth Army.
 In January 1943 it joined 5th Army Group Royal Artillery (5 AGRA) forming at Medenine in Tunisia.
 5 AGRA usually supported XXX Corps.
 The regiment participated in the battles of Medenine, Mareth, Wadi Akarit, and the capture of Tunis.
-After the campaign ended, 441 Fd Bty transferred to 124th (Northumbrian) Field Rgt on 22 May and was replaced by 186 (Independent) Fd Bty.
+After the campaign ended, 441 Fd Bty was transferred to 124th (Northumbrian) Field Rgt on 22 May and was replaced by 186 (Independent) Fd Bty.